Adrift (2018 film)

-survival drama film produced and directed by Baltasar Kormákur and written by David Branson Smith, Aaron Kandell and Jordan Kandell.
+survival drama film produced and directed by Baltasar Kormákur and written by David Branson Smith, Aaron Kandell, and Jordan Kandell.
 The film is based on the 2002 book Red Sky in Mourning by Tami Oldham Ashcraft, a true story set during the events of Hurricane Raymond in 1983.
 The film stars Shailene Woodley and Sam Claflin as a couple who are adrift in the middle of the Pacific Ocean after a hurricane, and must find their way to Hawaii with a damaged boat and no radio.

-Adrift was released in the United States on June 1, 2018 by STXfilms and received mixed reviews from critics, who praised Woodley's performance and the cinematography but criticized the familiar narrative.
+Adrift was released in the United States on June 1, 2018 by STXfilms and received mixed reviews from critics, who praised the performances and the cinematography but criticized the familiar narrative.

 Plot

 Five months before the hurricane, Tami Oldham arrives in Tahiti on board the schooner Sofia and meets Richard Sharp, a British sailor.
-Richard invites Tami for dinner aboard his boat Mayaluga.
-The two of them spend more time together and begin to plan a trip to sail to Japan.
+He invites her for dinner aboard his boat Mayaluga.
+They spend more time together and begin to plan a trip to sail to Japan.

 While downtown one day, Tami and Richard bump into Peter and Christine Crompton, owners of Hazaña, a luxury Trintella 44 yacht.
 The Cromptons offer Richard $10,000 and a return first-class ticket back to Tahiti to sail Hazaña to San Diego, California.
-Richard accepts the offer, on the condition that Tami come along and that they also give her a return ticket.
+He accepts the offer, on the condition that Tami come along and that they also give her a return ticket.
 Later, he proposes to Tami with a handmade ring, and she accepts.

-The couple depart aboard Hazaña, and after many uneventful days at sea, Tami and Richard receive news of an approaching cyclone, Hurricane Raymond, but decide to continue to San Diego anyway.
+The couple depart aboard Hazaña, and after many uneventful days at sea, Tami and Richard receive news of an approaching cyclone, Hurricane Raymond.
+However, they decide to continue to San Diego anyway.

 As the storm hits, Tami tries to radio for help, with no response.
 The storm alters course and the yacht enters the eye of the storm.
 Richard and Tami have no choice but to lower the sails to prevent the boat from capsizing.

 Tami almost falls off the yacht as she is hit by powerful waves.
 Richard professes his love for her and demands that she go below where she will be safer.
 Hazaña is repeatedly flipped as she is hit by a towering wave.
 Tami is thrown about, suffering a head wound.

 Richard is thrown overboard after being knocked unconscious by the mast and his safety harness breaks.
-He slowly sinks into the ocean, while Hazaña is flipped, rights himself and floats to the surface.
+He slowly sinks into the ocean, while Hazaña is flipped, rights herself, and floats to the surface.